executebig/www/content/journals/moveout/index.md

 # A Reminder: Why?

-I’m a firm believer that a good non-profit organization (or any initiative) should maintain a strong balance between three core elements: mission, character, and skillset.
+I’m a firm believer that a good nonprofit organization (or any initiative) should maintain a strong balance between three core elements: mission, character, and skillset.

 **Character and skillset**: your team should consist of the right people to do the right thing.
 Your personalities should be compatible to work together over a very long period of time, and your abilities should almost perfectly complement one another to create a well-rounded “skill-tree”.
 These are quite trivial — you either have them, or you don’t.